younghwanglocalspace/photo-picker-plus-ios/AddToExisting.md

 Preparation
 -----------
-1. Download the PhotoPickerPlus component and Chute SDK from https://github.com/chute/photo-picker-plus-ios
+1. Download the PhotoPickerPlus component and Chute SDK from https://github.com/chute/photo-picker-plus-ios or add as a pod `pod PhotoPickerPlus` in your podfile.
 2. If you don't have a Chute developer account or an app created on chute for this project then create a Chute developer account and make a new app in Chute at http://apps.getchute.com/
 	*  For the URL you can enter http://getchute.com/ if you don't have a site for your app
 	*  For the Callback URL you can use http://getchute.com/oauth/callback if you don't need callbacks for another purpose.